Thursday, June 30, 2011

 When one says "great cinematography," beautiful landscapes, tight close-ups, perfectly balanced colors, and Days of Heaven come to mind.

-1978's Days of Heaven, which featured a young Richard Gere, was directed by Terrence Malick.
+Days of Heaven, featuring a young Richard Gere, was directed by Terrence Malick.
 It's a love triangle set in early 20th century America.

 A wheat grass during spring.